hiryanbautista/Portfolio/README.md

 <img align="left" width="75" height="75" src="/Casper/icon.png">

 Casper Cop is a iOS app that automates the checkout process for rare sneakers and clothing.
+Select the size, color, and billing information for a item and Casper Cop will attempt to purchase it.

 🔨 **Technologies: Swift, Firebase, Realm, Promises, Push Notifcations**